google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 in a settings panel.
 Think carefully about how and when you ask the user for permission, because if they click block, it's not an easy way to reverse that decision.

-The good news is that most users are happy to give permission as long as it's asked in a way that they *know* why the permission is being asked.
+The good news is that most users are happy to give permission as long as they *know* why the permission is being asked.

 We'll look at how some popular sites ask for permission later on.